Ocoee Christian Church (Ocoee, Florida)

 The Ocoee Christian Church is a historic Carpenter Gothic church in Ocoee, Florida.
 It is located at 15 South Bluford Avenue.
 On March 28, 1997, it was added to the U.S. National Register of Historic Places.

-The church is affiliated with the Christian Church (Disciples of Christ) and is believed to be the oldest church of that denomination in continuous use in Florida.
+The church is affiliated with the Christian Church (Disciples of Christ) and is believed to be the oldest church building of that denomination in continuous use in Florida.
+There are older Christian Churches (i.e First Christian of Lake Butler established in 1876, located in North Central Florida that is a part of the original restoration movement Christian Church that while a continuous congregation is no longer in the original log cabin building).